udontur/obsidian/eng2d.md

 ### Device
 - Metaphor: “The rack of the world… founded on a fairy’s wing” (106)
 - Metaphor: "Her voice is full of money" --> indiscreet --> head empty, no thoughts
 - Foreshadowing: "Imagine marrying somebody in this heat!"
+Renfoircing the idea of hell $=$ bad ending for charactersitics
 ### GATSBY HISTORY
 Wolfshiem wear jewelries made of human teeth, professional yapper Some truth, some embellishment to make himself look better